 Grain salads are definitely one of the most versatile week-day recipes in my opinion.
 They make for a filling main dish, and pair beautifully with a protein of choice (if that's your jam).
 Or for a lighter option, simply toss some of the grain salad onto a bed of greens.
 You can serve the dish warm or cold (I’m currently digging the cold route).
 The veggies recommended for this recipe tend to keep well in the fridge overnight, so you’ll have a sturdy salad to munch on for the next day or two.
 Feel free to make substitutions to suite what you have on hand, but keep in mind that some chopped veggies keep better than others.

-In a small jar, whisk together olive oil, lemon juice, dijon mustard, grainy mustard, salt and pepper.
-Pour dressing over the grains and vegetables.
-Toss to mix.
+- Make dressing: In a large bowl, whisk together olive oil, lemon juice, dijon mustard, whole grain mustard, salt, and pepper.

 - Combine: Add drained spelt berries to dressing.
 Toss to coat.
 Add bell peppers, cucumber, parsley, and dill.
 Stir to mix.